sarajuliefrajtova/english-for-designer/06-thesis/index.md

 One primary motivation behind selecting the mobile app option was a wish to delve into the creation of digital products of this nature.
 This became as the initial impulse the selection of the topic for this bachelor thesis.

 I'd like to note that developing an app for the gallery wasn't initially the intended direction.
 Prior to settling on the gallery concept, I envisioned developing an app centered around self-discovery.
 That is, an app that would address self-knowledge on a deeper level and assist its users on their journey.
+Ultimately, owing to the expansive nature of the subject matter, I opted to proceed with design a gallery app.

 During 2023, I was actively involved in the development of the application within the _[Česko.Digital](https://en.cesko.digital/)_ community.
 It is a volunteer organization that brings together volunteers mainly from the IT field who work on digital projects for non-profit organizations, state administration or local government.
 This community is aware of the problem of obsolescence in the field of digital technologies, which consequently negatively affects the whole society.
 The community aims to continuously improve this situation.
 This experience in Česko.Digital became one of the other, secondary impulses for the realization of the bachelor thesis.